Python and Anaconda

 The steps to launch Jupyter are as follows:

 Step 1: Load the desired Python module.
-This can be done on a login node, or on a compute node via an interactive job.
+This can be done on a login node, or on a compute node via an interactive job or a batch job.

 Step 2: Determine the IP address of the host you are on.
 Whether you are on a login node or a compute node, you can use this command to get your IP address: